alexreyes/Celo-Crowdfunding-Tutorial/README.md

 ```
 We use the ``enum`` named ``ProjectState`` in order to keep track of a project's current state.
 A project can be in the fundraising, expired, or successful state.
 We use ``enum`` because it creates a custom type for ``ProjectState``.

-We also create a private variable named ``cUSDToken`` which is of type IERC20.
+We also create a private variable named ``cUSDToken`` which is of type `IERC20`.
 This is the variable we'll use to interface with the cUSD tokens.

-## Expanding the Project contract
+### Expanding the Project contract

 Next, we'll add some public variables which describe a ``Project``.
+Public variables in soldity can be accessed by any other contract or dApp.
+We make these variables public in our contract because we will need it when we interact with the in order to get details about the ``Project``.
+For more info on Solidity variable types, feel free to check out [this guide](https://www.bitdegree.org/learn/solidity-variables#control-variable-visibility).

 It should look like this:

 ```
 contract Project {